GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index.md

 ## Configure Genesys Cloud

-### Create two custom roles for use with Genesys Cloud OAuth clients
+### Create three custom roles for use with Genesys Cloud OAuth clients

 1. Navigate to **Admin** > **Roles/Permissions** and click **Add Role**.